 Christine McAlinden, DABT, UK and European Registered Toxicologist, Associate Director – Chris is a board-certified toxicologist with over 20 years’ experience within the industry.
 She began her career with a UK CRO as a Study Director in toxicology where she gained a solid practical understanding of toxicological studies and data evaluation.
 In 2001 Chris first joined toXcel International Ltd as a consultant toxicologist, gaining added experience in the regulatory environment and advising and supporting clients on the safety assessment of animal food additives (EFSA and FDA), agrochemicals and pharmaceuticals (MHRA and EU).
 Between 2007 and 2011 she continued with consultancy work and also gave toxicological support to an Indian CRO, including training and protocol/report reviewing.
 She has been actively involved with REACH, providing only-representative services, consortium representation, dossier and CSR compilation and dossier submission.
 Chris has served on the education committee of the British Toxicology Society and is a Panel member for the UK Register of Toxicologists.
 In early 2011, Chris re-joined toXcel to establish our new European office in Ledbury, England and to further develop our comprehensive REACH services.
 In her role as Associate Director, Chris provides leadership in business and scientific affairs on behalf of our European operations, registered in England and Wales.
 Chris has an honors degree Bachelor of Science in Applied Biology, specializing in Biomedical Sciences.

-Bryan J. Katz, PE, PTOE, PMP, Vice President of Engineering – Bryan holds a Ph.D., as well as graduate and undergraduate degrees, in Civil Engineering from Virginia Tech and is a registered Professional Engineer in the Commonwealth of Virginia and a certified Professional Traffic Operations Engineer who brings 15 years of experience in transportation safety, operations, and construction engineering and inspection.
-He is also an Assistant Professor of Practice at Virginia Tech, where he teaches transportation engineering courses in the Civil and Environmental Engineering Department.
+Bryan J. Katz, PE, PTOE, PMP, Vice President of Engineering – Bryan holds a Ph.D., as well as graduate and undergraduate degrees, in Civil Engineering from Virginia Tech and is a registered Professional Engineer in the Commonwealth of Virginia and a certified Professional Traffic Operations Engineer who brings over 15 years of experience in transportation safety, operations, and construction engineering and inspection.
+He is also an Associate Professor of Practice at Virginia Tech, where he teaches transportation engineering courses in the Civil and Environmental Engineering Department.
 Since 2002, he has supported research projects for the Federal Highway Administration (FHWA) at the Turner-Fairbank Highway Research Center in McLean, Virginia.
 He is a voting member on the National Committee on Uniform Traffic Control Devices and serves as the Secretary of the Research Committee.
 In addition, he is an active member of the Transportation Research Board, serving on two technical committees, and is also an active member of the Institute of Transportation Engineers.
 He serves as a paper reviewer for Accident Analysis and Prevention, Traffic Injury Prevention, and for three volumes of the Transportation Research Record.
 Prior to joining toXcel, Bryan worked for Leidos (formerly SAIC) and HNTB Corporation.

 Connie Welch, Vice President – An expert in environmental laws and regulations, Connie enjoyed great success as founder and principal of Connie Welch and Associates.
 Her background includes a 17 year distinguished career within the US EPA’s Office of Pesticide Programs (OPP), where she held prominent leadership positions dealing with conventional pesticides, antimicrobial pesticides, and inert ingredients.
 During the last eight years of her tenure at EPA.
 Connie served as Chief of Regulatory Management Branch II in the Antimicrobial Division, Office of Pesticide Programs.
 This position also afforded Connie the opportunity to work with other offices within the EPA (i.e., the Office of Pollution Prevention and Toxics, the Office of Drinking Water, and the Office of Solid Waste) and other federal agencies (the Food and Drug Administration, the Consumer Products Safety Commission, and the US Department of Agriculture).
 Because of Connie’s extensive EPA career and previous experience as a leading regulatory consultant to industry, she is ideally suited to providing clients with a wealth of pesticide knowledge and expertise.
 Connie started her career with a Bachelor’s degree in Chemistry and holds advanced degrees in Ministry.